Survival statistics for oesophageal cancer

 Below, we present further information about the likely outcome of oesophageal cancer.
 There are no national statistics available for different stages of cancer or treatments that people may have had.
 The statistics we present here are pulled together from a variety of different sources, including the opinions and experience of the experts that check each section of Cancer Research UK's patient information.
 For the more complete picture in your case, you’d have to speak to your own specialist.

-We include statistics because people ask for them, but not everyone wishes to read this type of information.
-Remember you can skip this page if you don't want to read it, you can always come back to it.
+We include statistics because people ask for them, but not everyone wants to read this type of information.
+Remember you can skip this page for now if you don't want to read it.
+You can always come back to it.

 How reliable are cancer statistics?